Sukikui/GraphScore/assets/formulas.md

 # Scoring Formulas

 These scores are a measure of pulmonary embolism severity based on arterial obstruction.
-The obstruction attribute can be chosen through the `--obstruction-attribute` flag.
+The obstruction attribute can be chosen through the `--obstruction-attr` flag.

 &#160;